 The budget-priced Hotel de la Paix Tour Eiffel is in a typically Parisian neighborhood of cafés and restaurants, less than five minutes' walk from the Eiffel Tower and with views of it from many rooms.
 Hotel Le Walt is a few steps from the Champ de Mars, not far from the Musee Rodin, and near the restaurants and shops of the pedestrianized Rue Cler.

 While the haute mode designer showrooms and fashion houses may come to mind first, there is much more to shopping in Paris.
 The most famous of the designer studios are along Avenue Montaigne and the Champs-Elysées, but you'll find plenty of hip designer boutiques in the Marais and more fashions in the St.-Germain-des-Prés neighborhood.
 The undisputed queen of Paris department stores is Galeries Lafayette, in the 9th Arrondissement, and around it, you'll find an abundance of shops along Boulevard Haussmann and the Grands Boulevards.

-The Banke Hotel is a luxury property in a classic Parisian building close to the Boulevard Haussmann and handy to the Galeries Lafayette and other major stores.
+The Hotel Banke Opera Autograph Collection is a luxury property in a classic Parisian building close to the Boulevard Haussmann and handy to the Galeries Lafayette and other major stores.
 The building is a former bank, and although its lobby is modern, it reflects the aura of the grand banking halls.